 - Date: 8, 15, 22, 29 October, 2021 (Fri)

 Mental Health Gatekeeper Training

 This project aims at developing a group of students to foster a school environment with heightened awareness of students’ mental health and draw synergy in the campus to cultivate a caring school atmosphere with understanding of mental health.
-The first cohort of Gatekeepers have completed their training of Mental Health First Aid and will conduct various activities that are related to raising mental health awareness on campus during the semesters.
+After completing the Mental Health First Aid training, students conduct various activities to raise mental health awareness on campus.

 Mindfulness is the practice of being present and deliberately aware of our inner thoughts and surroundings at every moment.
 Observing our body sensation and emotions and being focus and open, it frees us from the compulsive, re-active patterns of our minds, and allows us to stay calm.
 To be mindful is to live here and now, and pleasant with what is.
 Activities include mindfulness nourishing activities, mindfulness practice group and mindfulness taster workshops.